Bayesian Preference Learning for Test-Time Steerable Reward Models: Variational In-Context Reward Modeling

 with $\mathrm{Softplus}(x) = \log (1 + \exp(x))$.
 Here $\mu\in(0,1)$ is the posterior predictive probability and $\tau>0$ controls concentration.
 The approximate posterior is $q_\theta(z\mid x,y_w,y_l,\mathcal{C}) =\mathrm{Beta}\bigl(z;\alpha_q,\beta_q\bigr)$, with $\alpha_q > 0$ and $\beta_q>0$.
 This construction preserves the BT model as a special case: the posterior mean of $q_\theta$ recovers the BT preference probability, $\mathbb{E}_{q_\theta}[z] = \alpha_q/(\alpha_q+\beta_q)= \mu = \sigma(u_w - u_l),$ while the concentration $\tau$ reflects the amount of evidence.

-\paragraph{Evidence lower bound for variational objective} Since the true posterior $p(z \mid x, y_w, y_l, \mathcal{C})$ is intractable as described in Section \ref{subsec:setup}, we formulate the inference task as an optimization problem using variational inference to approximate the true posterior with the reward model $r_\theta$.
+\paragraph{Evidence lower bound for variational objective.} Since the true posterior $p(z \mid x, y_w, y_l, \mathcal{C})$ is intractable as described in Section \ref{subsec:setup}, we formulate the inference task as an optimization problem using variational inference to approximate the true posterior with the reward model $r_\theta$.
 Inspired by \citet{joo2020being}, we train the model $\theta$ by maximizing the Evidence Lower Bound (ELBO) for the observed preference $y_w \succ y_l$.
 The loss is the negative ELBO:

 where $\cdot$ in the regularization term omits $(x, y_w, y_l, \mathcal{C})$.
 The first term in \eqref{eq:elbo} represents the \textit{reconstruction error}, measuring how well the approximate posterior explains the observed outcome $y_w \succ y_l$.
-For a Beta distribution, this expectation has a known closed-form solution involving the digamma function, $\psi(x) := d \log \Gamma (x)/ dx $:
+For a Beta distribution, this expectation has a known closed form solution involving the digamma function, $\psi(x) := d \log \Gamma (x)/ dx $:

-Minimizing this term increases $\mu$ toward 1, favoring $y_w$, analogous to the standard BT loss \citep{azar2024general,kim2024margin}.
+Minimizing this term increases $\mu$ toward 1, favoring $y_w$, analogous to the standard BT loss \citep{azar2024general}.
 Meantime, $\tau$ controls how sharply the distribution concentrates around this preference.

 The second term in \eqref{eq:elbo} is the Kullback-Leibler (KL) divergence from the model's approximate posterior $q_\theta = \mathrm{Beta}(\mu\tau, (1-\mu) \tau)$ to the prior $p$.
 As the true prior $p(z \mid x, y_w, y_l, \mathcal{C})$ is intractable, we replace it with a fixed, uninformative prior $p(z) = \mathrm{Beta}(z; \alpha_0, \beta_0)$, \eg a uniform prior with $\alpha_0=\beta_0=1$.
 And $\lambda(N)$ is a monotonically decreasing schedule that down-weights the KL term as the amount of contextual evidence $N$ grows.
 This term regularizes the approximation, preventing the posterior from deviating excessively from the prior, especially when contextual evidence is minimal, \eg $N$ is small.
-The KL divergence between two Beta distributions, $p = \mathrm{Beta}(\alpha_p, \beta_p)$ and $q = \mathrm{Beta}(\alpha_q, \beta_q)$, has a closed form solution \citep{wallach2019continuous,joo2020being}:
+The KL divergence between two Beta distributions, $p = \mathrm{Beta}(\alpha_p, \beta_p)$ and $q = \mathrm{Beta}(\alpha_q, \beta_q)$, has a closed form solution \citep{wallach2019continuous}:

 Finally, the dynamic hyperparameter $\lambda(N)$ controls this balance: when the context is minimal ($N=1$), a large $\lambda(1)$ forces the posterior to remain close to the uninformative prior, \ie high uncertainty.
 As more examples are added to the context, $\lambda(N)$ decreases, allowing the reconstruction term to dominate and the model to form a more confident, data-driven posterior distribution.
 Combining these components, the fully-specified loss is defined as: